 The best way to approach retirement planning is to stack up your “Income Sandwich”.
 It means to prepare multiple layers of passive income streams after your retirement.
 To achieve this, you need to accumulate Income Generating Assets (IGAs) in your working life.

 Building IGAs is not as hard as it sounds.
 Most Singaporeans already have an IGA, which is your CPF life.
 CPF life is a government scheme which converts your CPF Retirement Sum into a monthly income.
 But an average Singaporean’s monthly CPF payout is only $948.
-Is that sufficient to you?
+Is that sufficient for you?

 One of the best ways to supplement your CPF savings is through a guaranteed income retirement plan issued by an insurance company.
 Many people overlook the beauty of this because when they think about insurance, they only think about death benefit.